 In SysML, one approach is to capture system configurations by creating a context for a configuration in the form of a context block.
-The context block may capture a unique identity for the configuration, and utilizes parts and part-specific types to express property design values within the specification of a particular system configuration.
+The context block may capture a unique identity for the configuration, and utilizes parts and initial value compartments to express property design values within the specification of a particular system configuration.
 Such a context block may contain a set of parts that represent the block instances in this system configuration, each containing specific values for each property.
-This technique also provides for configurations that reflect hierarchical system structures, where nested parts or other properties are assigned design values using property-specific types.
+This technique also provides for configurations that reflect hierarchical system structures, where nested parts or other properties are assigned design values using initial value compartments.
 The following example illustrates the approach.